davinkii260/bonitogabriel_tech/README.md

 ## Fun Fact About Me
 - I like exotic foods
 - I'm audiophile
-- I drink drink energy drink 3x a day
+- I can drink drink energy drink 3x a day

 ---